Oshakati East

+Oshakati East was created in 1998.
+Following a recommendation of the Second Delimitation Commission of Namibia, and in preparation of the 1998 general election, the old Oshakati Constituency was split into Oshakati West and Oshakati East.
+The Okatana River separates the two constituencies.

 Politics

-In the 2010 regional elections, SWAPO's Lotto Kuushomwa won the constituency with 6,501 votes.
+Oshakati is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+In the 2004 regional election SWAPO candidate Lotto Kuushomwa received 6,697 of the 7,324 votes cast.
+Kuushomwa was reelected in the 2010 regional elections with 6,501 votes.
 He defeated challengers Epafras Nghinamundova of the Rally for Democracy and Progress (RDP, 276 votes), Agatus Antanga of the Democratic Turnhalle Alliance (DTA, 72 votes), Timoteus Kambishi of the Congress of Democrats (CoD, 34 votes) and Ndateelela Nakale of SWANU (16 votes).
-Councillor Kuushomwa (SWAPO) was reelected in the 2015 regional elections.
+Councillor Kuushomwa (SWAPO) was again reelected in the 2015 regional elections.
 He won with 5,559 votes, far ahead of Daniel Andreas (DTA) with 241 votes and Natangwe Shiwayu (RDP) with 81 votes.

 The SWAPO candidate also won the 2020 regional election, albeit by a much smaller margin.
 Abner Shikongo obtained 4,575 votes, followed by Simon Neshiko of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, with 2,411 votes.